JumpTask logo

 • Revising designs based on feedback.

-If you believe this job is well-suited for you, you should build an online portfolio.
-Use platforms like Behance or Dribble.
 Also, outline work arrangements with your clients or employers and negotiate remote or hybrid options.
 Don’t forget to break creative work into manageable chunks to avoid burnout.

-4. Software developer
+4. Software engineer or software developer

 • Write and debug code.